Major Reforms to European Medical Device Regulations: What You Need to Know

 The Commission may adopt, in accordance with Article 9(1), CS on general requirements regarding reprocessing of devices or fully refurbishing of single-use devices.

-Note: Some stakeholders have expressed uncertainty about the status of CS pathway under the proposed Article 17(4).
-AMDR is seeking clarification and supports the continued availability of the CS pathway.
-The CS pathway, built largely on a long-established regulatory framework that existed in Germany, has served as an effective system ensuring safe, regulated reprocessing for years.
+Note: Some stakeholders have expressed uncertainty about the status of the CS pathway under the proposed Article 17(4).
+AMDR supports the continued availability of the CS pathway—please see the ‘Requested Amendment’ section below for more details.

 For years, AMDR joined many European clinicians, researchers, and policymakers to advocate reforming the EU MDR.
 The Commission’s proposal achieves critical goals outlined in our previous position paper and policy agenda.